 In 2020, Switzerland will launch 5G, in line with the “Digital Switzerland” strategy adopted by the Federal Council.
 Swiss mobile operators are currently working on expanding 5G alongside a number of network device providers.
 To extend their activities to 5G, all mobile phone operators bought new frequencies from the Federal Communication Commission during a public auction.
 To recover the cost of 380 million Swiss Francs, Swiss telecommunication companies will hold a 15-year license on these frequencies.

 Are we still capable of spending a few minutes without wireless, with no connection for our smartphone, no Wi-Fi networks for our computers, unable to make a call, send messages, or surf the web?
 This installation is intended to make us think about the absence of wireless in daily life.
-Sit on our Wi-Fi-free bench, and enter a space without connection.
+Sitting on our Wi-Fi-free bench, and enter a space without connection.
 What will you do in the meantime?
 What will you miss most from your online life?
 With which activities will you replace the use of wireless?
 At the same time, think of how wireless has now become part of your daily life — how we take it for granted because we do not see it — but as soon as it does not work, you realize how important it is.
 The No Wi-Fi zone is an experience intended to both claim back offlineand wireless-free time and to have us reflect on our daily life experienced “naturally” online, thanks to wireless technologies.

 23.07 – 24.07.2019, Darsena, Parco Ciani, Lugano